-Areas of focus
+Areas of Focus

-There’s just something inspiring about Chicago.
-It is the home of world-renowned arts organizations like the Chicago Symphony Orchestra, Steppenwolf Theatre, and the Art Institute of Chicago.
-It’s the birthplace of gospel music, improv acting, and slampoetry.
-And it may just be the best urban environment in America today for young artists to discover themselves, their careers, and their artistic voices.
+It’s the home of world-renowned arts organizations like the Chicago Symphony Orchestra, Steppenwolf Theatre, the Art Institute of Chicago, and it’s the birthplace of gospel music, improv acting, and slam poetry.
+It may just be the best urban environment in America for young artists to discover themselves, their careers, and their artistic voices.

 This is the place to experience entrepreneurship and innovation in action.
 Chicago is home to historic figures like Montgomery Ward, who built the first catalog business.
 It’s also home to internet-based companies like Groupon and Sittercity, both of which started small and grew to be the largest websites of their kind in the world.
-With everything from Fortune 500 companies to ground-breaking startups, Chicago offers students a valuable opportunity to see how companies are built and can compete in this new era of the global marketplace.
+With everything from Fortune 500 companies to a burgeoning tech center, Chicago offers students a valuable opportunity to see how companies can grow and compete in the global marketplace.

 The Chicago Program shows you how the central themes of entrepreneurship—creativity, innovation, and problem solving—are the fundamental tools of successful businesses and organizations of all types.
 You will interact with a wide variety of businesses and organizations, develop contacts with Chicago-based business leaders and entrepreneurs, and learn to recognize entrepreneurial opportunities in everyday life.